1. About us

 4.7.
 We may process information that you provide to us for the purpose of subscribing to one or more of our our notification services described in this sub-section 4.7 (“notification data”).
 The legal basis for this processing is consent.

 a) If you have given permission on our site, we may send you by email news about the site.
 If you have given separate permission(s), we may send you (by email and/or notification) news about our apps.
 If you have given other separate permission(s), we may inform you by email about new festival, promoter and/or venue registrations.
 Such permissions are configurable from your account page; any changes you make to them will take effect within 1 hour.

-b) If you complete and submit a ↯ form, we may send you emails and/or notifications about events created by the relevant profile holder.
-If you make an appropriate selection on a news preference form, we may send you emails and/or notifications containing news from the relevant profile holder.
-Such permissions are configurable from your ♥ page (for individual profile holders) and your account page (for global options); any changes you make to them will take effect within 24 hours.
+b) If you complete and submit a ↯ form, we may send you emails and/or notifications about events published on the relevant profile.
+If you make an appropriate selection on a news preference form, we may send you emails and/or notifications concerning news published on the relevant profile.
+Such permissions are configurable from your ♥ page (for individual profiles) and your account page (for global options); any changes you make to them will take effect within 24 hours.